How To Do Your Own Bridal Makeup

 For the second part of the bridal makeup guide, we have covered the eyes, cheeks and lips, especially just for you!

-When it comes to your wedding eye makeup, don’t be afraid to amp up the volume with your eyes!
+When it comes to your bridal make-up, don’t be afraid to amp up the volume with your eyes!
 Big, sparkling eyes are a must for weddings and always, always turn heads.
 The great thing is, it’s much easier to achieve than you think!

 For big, bright eyes, you must: